 HARRIET ENTIN, MSW, LCSW is a Licensed Clinical Social Worker, a Clinical Member of the American Association for Marriage and Family Therapy, and a graduate of the Mennninger Clinic's Couple and Family Therapy Program.
-She is also credentialed through EAGALA (Equine-Assisted Growth and Learning Association) to provide equine-assisted psychotherapy for individuals, couples, families and groups.
-She has 39 years of clinical experience helping widely diverse individuals, couples and families.
+She has trained with EAGALA (Equine-Assisted Growth and Learning Association) to provide equine-assisted psychotherapy for individuals, couples, families and groups.
+She is also certified to provide Emotional Freedom Technique (EFT) as taught by Dr. Gary Craig.
+She has 40 years of clinical experience helping widely diverse individuals, couples and families.

 Since 1985, Harriet has integrated modern psychotherapy with ancient mind/body healing arts of T'ai Chi, Qigong, and meditation.
-She has a special interest in neuropsychology and engaging the body in movement to assist in healing trauma.
-She is committed to an integrative mental health approach which honors the connection of mind, body, emotions and spirit.
+She is committed to an integrative mental health approach which is trauma-informed and uses a "whole brain" paradigm of healing.

 Since 1979, Harriet has worked in all aspects of domestic and international adoption, including counseling birth parents, adoptive parents and adopted children/adults.
 She has advanced training and expertise in assisting families with attachment concerns, adjustments to being an adoptive family, and navigating search and reunion process in a planned way.
 She has offered workshops locally and throughout the state on helping all families create secure attachments.

-Other areas of advanced, specialized training include: post-graduate training in Couple and Family Therapy from the Menninger Clinic; treating post-traumatic stress and healing complex trauma: and emotional self-regulation.
-For 30 years, Harriet has studied, practiced and taught the ancient healing arts of T'ai Chi Ch'uan, Qigong, and meditation.
+For 15 years, Harriet provided assessments, workshops and psychotherapy for priests and vowed religious who struggled with addictions, depression and anxiety, burn-out, trauma, and sexuality issues.
+For 35 years, Harriet has studied, practiced and taught the ancient healing arts of T'ai Chi Ch'uan, Qigong, and meditation.
 She trained in St. Louis with Bob Chow for 7 years, and has studied with many respected teachers.
 She has been a pioneer in the St. Louis area bringing these healing modalities into mental health services, support groups for cancer survivors, police staff, corporations, and under-served populations.

 Harriet holds credentials in the following professional organizations: National Association for Social Workers, Academy of Clinical Social Workers, American Association for Marriage and Family Therapy, EAGALA (Equine-Assisted Growth and Learning Association), and EFT (Emotional Freedom Technique), Level 1.

 Harriet is committed to ongoing learning and continuing education.
-In her free time, Harriet is a devoted equestrian, and enjoys gardening and knitting.
+In her free time, Harriet is a devoted equestrian and gardener.
 She is also active in her synagogue and community.